obsei/obsei/README.md

 </p>

-**Obsei** is intended to be a workflow automation tool for text segmentation need. *Obsei* consist of -
+**Obsei** is intended to be a workflow automation tool for text analysis need. *Obsei* consist of -
- - **Observer**, observes platform like Twitter, Facebook, App Stores, Google reviews, Amazon reviews and feed that information to,
+ - **Observer**, observes platform like Twitter, Facebook, App Stores, Google reviews, Amazon reviews etc and feed that information to,
- - **Segmenter**, which perform text classification and sentiment analysis and feed that information to,
+ - **Analyzer**, which perform text analysis like classification, sentiment, translation, PII etc and feed that information to,
- - **Informer**, which send it to ticketing system, data store or other places for further action and analysis.
+ - **Informer**, which send it to ticketing system, data store etc for further action and analysis.

 Current flow -